JParraV/theme-research-group/content/tour/index.md

     content:
       slides:
       - title: Pura vida
-        content: We are a research group based in Costa Rica interested in exploring the chemical potential of actinomycetes
+        content: 'We are a research group based in Costa Rica interested in exploring the chemical potential of actinomycetes'
         align: center
         background:
           image: